 Modern Hollywood Boulevard

-East, beyond where the Walk of Fame ends at Gower, Hollywood Boulevard passes through Thai Town and Little Armenia, both home to some great budget ethnic food.Continue to 3 of 6 below.
+Further east of Gower Street, where the Walk of Fame ends, Hollywood Boulevard passes through Thai Town and Little Armenia, both home to some great budget ethnic food.

 Hollywood Boulevard Nightlife